Who was Qassem Soleimani, Iran's Quds Force leader? | DW | 03.01.2020

 Influential figure

-Soleimani was instrumental in securing Iran's foothold across the region.
+Soleimani is considered the central figure in securing Iran's foothold across the region.
 He managed to consolidate Iranian influence in Iraq by providing material and financial support to Shiite militias, which eventually unified as the Baghdad-sanctioned Popular Mobilization Units.

 In Syria, his forces supported regime fighters in successfully contesting rebel territory and uprooting Sunni Islamist militant groups, including the "Islamic State."
 Veteran Middle East analyst and author of ISIS: Army of Terror Hassan Hassan said his death weakens Iran's regional aspirations, most notably in Syria.